-Noncompliance with this Regulation may result in the imposition of any of the sanctions made available in the Colorado statutes pertaining to the business of insurance, or other laws, which include the imposition of civil penalties, issuance of cease and desist orders, and/or suspensions or revocation of license, subject to the requirements of due process.
+Noncompliance with this Regulation may result in the imposition of any of the sanctions made available in the Colorado statutes pertaining to the business of insurance or other laws which include the imposition of fines, issuance of cease and desist orders, and/or suspensions or revocation of insurance licenses.

-This amended regulation is effective on February 1, 2016.
+This amended regulation is effective on June 1, 2012.

-New regulation 88-3, effective 1988.
+New regulation 88-3, effective 1988